simbayippy/straitsx-interview/README.md

 A few considerations made:

-- For withdrawals, ensured that deposits are cleared before transferring tokens, to prevent reentrancy attacks
+- For withdrawals, ensured that deposits are cleared before transferring tokens, to prevent reentrancy attacks.
-- Created a public view function of earnedInterest() for users to check their interest earned
+- Created a public view function of earnedInterest() for users to check their interest earned.
+- Added some testcases under /test to verify implementation details.
-- removed console.log from token.sol for actual deployment since only acts to eat up gas
+- removed console.log from token.sol for actual deployment since only acts to eat up gas.

 ## Task 2